-- Open the VictronConnect app.
+- · Open the VictronConnect app.

 - Select one of the devices that needs to become part of the new VE.Direct network.

-- Navigate to the settings page by clicking the gear Symbol.
+- Navigate to the settings page by clicking the gear symbol.

 - · click on "VE.Smart networking".

 - · Click on "create network".

+- · Enter a name for the new network.

+- · Click "save".